al-c95/MyLibrary/README.md

 Some instructions or a manual may be provided as part of a future release.

 ## Attributions
+- Newtonsoft.Json 13.0.1 by James Newton-King
+- Dapper 2.0.123 by Sam Saffron, Marc Gravell and Nick Craver
+- Microsoft.Data.Sqlite.Core by Microsoft

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.